Who Can Help

 It’s important to be aware that counsellors are not regulated as other professionals are and therefore you should ask about their qualifications and experience.
 Fees charged by a counsellor are not covered under Medicare.

 Social workers may be psychotherapists or case managers.
 They work in many settings, including hospitals and community mental health.
-The generally worker in social and environmental areas and are able to assist with many areas such as aged care, finding housing, employment, obtaining entitlements such as Centrelink.
+They generally work in social and environmental areas and are able to assist with many areas such as aged care, finding housing, employment, obtaining entitlements such as Centrelink.
 They follow principles of human rights and social justice.

 Social workers also work in areas of child welfare, family disputes and abuse, disability services and education.
 Generally someone is referred to a social worker through another service or agency.
 If you see a social worker privately, a Mental Health Care Plan may be required from a GP.